TurkServer/docs/index.md

 batch.setAssigner(new TurkServer.Assigners.SimpleAssigner);
 ```

 A few more TurkServer API calls here.
-First we grab the Javascript object corresponding to the batch that we created.
+First we grab the JavaScript object corresponding to the batch that we created.
 Then we call its method `setAssigner()` to tell our app that all HITs in this batch should use the SimpleAssigner.

 ## Running as a Fake User